 The teen years are years of growth, empowerment and independence.
 An appreciation of irony, sarcasm, nuance and sophisticated humour all develop, facilitating teasing and flirting, and often in-group words and slang.
 Many adults struggle to understand teenage language – but teens’ communication is intentionally exclusive.

-From the late 1990s mobile phones (especially texting), followed by social media websites in the early 2000s, became popular avenues of communicating, gossiping and sometimes bullying.
+From the late 1990s mobile phones (especially texting), followed by social media websites in the early 21st century, became popular avenues of communicating, gossiping and sometimes bullying.
 Texting saw the rise of a new language of abbreviated words and acronyms such as ‘lol’ (laughing out loud) ‘gr8’ (great) and ‘cul8r’ (see you later).
 Text language was so widespread that in 2009 the New Zealand Qualifications Authority allowed its use in exams, citing it as an example of the evolution of language.

 Teenagers form a wide range of groups, each with their own dress style and favoured activities.
-Some examples from the 1980s, 1990s and 2000s included geeks, nerds, skaties (skateboarders), homies (who emulated Los Angeles youth gang homeboy dress), gamers (who played computer games), goths (who wore black clothes and whitened their faces with makeup), bogans (or westies), surfies (surfers), metlars (who listened to heavy-metal music), punks, Rastas (Rastafarians), rugby heads, boy racers and bps (beautiful people).
+Some examples from the 1980s, 1990s and 21st century included geeks, nerds, skaties (skateboarders), homies (who emulated Los Angeles youth gang homeboy dress), gamers (who played computer games), goths (who wore black clothes and whitened their faces with makeup), bogans (or westies), surfies (surfers), metlars (who listened to heavy-metal music), punks, Rastas (Rastafarians), rugby heads, boy racers and bps (beautiful people).

 Beginning to have sex during the teenage years (often with the sanction of marriage) has been the norm throughout recorded history.
 Since the late 1960s most New Zealanders have had their first sexual experience during their teens and outside marriage.

-Humans are the only animals that have a prolonged adolescence spanning the second decade of life.
+According to New Scientist humans are the only animals that have a prolonged adolescence spanning the second decade of life.
 Other species quickly make the transition from juveniles to adults.
 Adolescence seems to have evolved to allow humans to acquire new mental, physical and social skills.

-Teen marriages were relatively uncommon in the 2000s, yet in 1971 one in three marriages involved teenage women.
+Teen marriages were relatively uncommon in the 21st century, yet in 1971 one in three marriages involved teenage women.
 Many of these were ‘shotgun weddings’, where the couple married due to pregnancy.
 In the 19th century and through most of the 20th century, teenage pregnancy outside of marriage generated moral disapproval.
 Children born to unmarried mothers were defined as ‘illegitimate’, and were often adopted out.

 From the 1960s, more teenage mothers began keeping their babies, and attitudes changed.
-In the 2000s teen pregnancy was seen more as a socio-economic problem leading to a cycle of poverty and welfare dependency than a moral issue.
-When compared with other developed countries, New Zealand’s teen pregnancy rate in 2006 was second only to that of the United States.
-The rate for Māori women was considerably higher than for Pākehā.
-The abortion rate for teenagers doubled between 1980 and 2001, but the teenage pregnancy rate overall remained about the same.
+In the 21st century teen pregnancy was seen more as a socio-economic problem leading to a cycle of poverty and welfare dependency than a moral issue.
+In the 2010s the teen pregnancy rate dropped, but when compared with other developed countries, the rate was still high.
+The rate for Māori women was considerably higher than for all teenage women.
+The abortion rate for teenagers more than doubled between 1980 and 2007, but then rapidly dropped, reaching early 1980s rates by 2014.

 Motherhood can limit the career prospects of young women.
 Pregnancy at a time when the mother is still physically maturing also brings higher medical risk factors for both mother and child.
 Some secondary schools have Teen Parent Units funded by the Ministry of Education.
 These have childcare facilities which allow young mothers to continue their schooling.